kusti8/proton-native/docs/README.md

 [js_example.js](js_example.js ':include :type=code jsx')

-It is easiee to see heirarchy and what is occurring, and can easily utilize the power of the state.
+It is easier to see hierarchy and what is occurring, and can easily utilize the power of the state.

 ## Features